top of page

 What do I get out of this training?

 Once you complete our Fundamentals training, you will be added to ADTR’s network of graduates, providing support, networking, and resources.
 We also provide reference materials to take with you for continuing education, and recorded student performance clips which can be used as part of a demo or resume sample.
+Although no official course credit can be given for now, upon completion of a training ADTR will provide a certificate of attendance or completion.

 What’s the difference between the Fundamentals and Advanced courses?